 LA Clippers vs Minnesota Timberwolves Injury Report

-After an impressive win against the lowly Washington Wizards, the LA Clippers have a chance to prove themselves against the struggling Minnesota Timberwolves.
-However, the Clippers will have a health disadvantage against the Timberwolves.
+After a dominant win against the Portland Trail Blazers last night, the LA Clippers have to face off against the Minnesota Timberwolves on the second night of a back-to-back.
+LA should have a new name added to their injury report tonight.

-The Clippers have six players listed on their injury report: Kawhi Leonard, Norman Powell, Kobe Brown, Cam Christie, Trentyn Flowers, and P.J.
+The Clippers have seven players listed on their injury report: Kawhi Leonard, Norman Powell, Terance Mann, Kevin Porter Jr., Kobe Brown, Cam Christie, Trentyn Flowers, and P.J.
 Tucker.

-Kawhi Leonard is out due to right knee injury recovery, Norman Powell is questionable with a left hamstring strain, Kobe Brown is out with back soreness, Cam Christie is out with a G League assignment, Trentyn Flowers is out with a G League two-way, and P.J.
-Tucker is out indefinitely as the Clippers look to trade him.
-James Harden is listed as available against the Timberwolves.
+Kawhi Leonard is still listed as out indefinitely with his right knee injury recovery.
+Norman Powell is out due to left hamstring injury management and doesn't necessarily have an injury.
+Terance Mann is a new name added to the injury report and is out with a broken finger.
+Kevin Porter Jr. is out with a left ankle sprain, Kobe Brown is out with a back injury, Cam Christie is out due to a G League assignment, Trentyn Flowers is out due to a two-way G League contract, and P.J.
+Tucker is out indefinitely as he's away from the team looking for a trade.

-The Minnesota Timberwolves only have one player listed on their injury report and that is Joe Ingles.
-Ingles is out due to a left soleus strain.
-Anthony Edwards, Rudy Gobert, Julius Randle, and Donte DiVincenzo are all listed as available against the Clippers.
+The Minnesota Timberwolves have five players listed on their injury report: Jaylen Clark, Rob Dillingham, Jesse Edwards, Joe Ingles, and Leonard Miller.

-The Timberwolves are fresh off of a very frustrating loss against the Sacramento Kings which was also their fourth straight loss.
-It was a moment that saw Anthony Edwards go on a viral rant against his team for being soft.
-The team will respond by either finally stepping up, or continuing to fall deeper into the plunge.
+Jaylen Clark is out with a G League two-way, Rob Dillingham is out with a right ankle sprain, Jesse Edwards is out with a G League two-way, Joe Ingles is out with a left soleus sprain, and Leonard Miller is out with a G League assignment.
+Anthony Edwards, Julius Randle, and Rudy Gobert are all listed as available.

-The LA Clippers and Minnesota Timberwolves face off at 7:30 p.m.
-EST.
+The LA Clippers and Minnesota Timberwolves face off at 10:30 p.m.
+EST tonight.

 Related Articles